 (Congestive Heart Failure; Chronic Heart Failure; Left Ventricular Dysfunction; Left Ventricular Failure)

-In heart failure, the heart is unable to pump the right amount of blood throughout the body.
+With heart failure, the heart is unable to pump the right amount of blood throughout the body.
 This causes blood to back up in the veins.
-Depending on which part of the heart is affected, this can lead to a buildup of excess fluid in the lungs, feet, and elsewhere.
-Heart failure can worsen with time, which may lead to the use of many treatments.
-Because of this, doctors are aggressive in treating heart failure to try to prevent it from worsening.
+It can lead to a buildup of excess fluid in the lungs, feet, and elsewhere.
+Heart failure can worsen with time.
+Vital organs can be damaged from low blood flow.
+Doctors are often aggressive in treating heart failure to try to prevent worsening and damage to other organs.

 The leading causes of heart failure are:

 - Problems with the heart's valves due to:

 - High blood pressure

 Other less common causes include:

 Heart failure is more common in older adults.
 Other things that increase the risk of heart failure include:

 - Shortness of breath—at first only with activity, then progressing to shortness of breath at rest

 - Cough—may be dry and hacking or wet sounding, may have a pink, frothy sputum